kostadindev/Threat-Explorer/LOGGING.md

 1. Query database info
 2. Run a direct SQL query
 3. Ask the LLM agent to query the database
-4. (Optionally) Test the ReACT agent
+4. (Optionally) Test the ReAct agent

 Check the server terminal to see all the detailed logs!